Lifestyle Lessons: 9 Tips For Managing Type 2 Diabetes

 - one drink a day for men over 65 years of age.

-If you have an alcoholic drink, be sure to check your blood sugar before you go to bed, as alcohol can affect the swings in your glucose.
+If you have an alcoholic drink, be sure to check your blood sugar before you go to bed, as alcohol can lead to swings in your glucose.
 Remember, alcohol is also empty calories, possibly adding weight to the scale.
 Instead, when at a party try a spritzer made with lime juice, soda water, and a twist.

 Don't Put It Off: Add Years to Your Life

 Your doctor and other health care providers can look for diabetes related complications and check that you are maintaining good control of your diabetes.

 In fact, studies show that intensive diabetes control can add many years to your life.

 - Be sure to get your blood pressure and cholesterol levels checked regularly, as recommended by your doctor.

 - Make sure you have an annual foot check, dental check and eye exam, or as recommended by your doctor.

-- Keep up with your required vaccines -- including a yearly flu shot and consider a hepatitis B series and the pneumonia vaccine, too.
-All patients with type 2 diabetes should get the COVID vaccine if they are otherwise able to have the shot, as they may be at greater risk of more serious effects from COVID infection.
+- Keep up with your required vaccines -- including a yearly flu shot, COVID vaccine and boosters, and consider a hepatitis B series and the pneumonia vaccine, too.
+All patients with type 2 diabetes should get the COVID vaccine if they are otherwise able to have the shot, as they may be at greater risk of more serious effects due to COVID infection.

 - Discuss all of these preventive actions with your physician.

 If you have diabetes, you're at greater risk of developing problems with your feet, including foot ulcers and infections from minor cuts.
 High blood sugar can lead to nerve damage and increase the risk for foot problems.

 - Check your feet every day for blisters, cuts, sores, redness and swelling and see your doctor if you have sore feet or a foot problem that isn’t healing.